 An adrenal tumor is an abnormal growth on one or both adrenal glands.
 These relatively rare tumors are most often benign (noncancerous), but they can also be malignant (cancerous).

-- Many adrenal tumors are not symptomatic, however some adrenal tumors will release excess hormones that may lead to symptoms including high blood pressure, facial flushing, weight gain, headaches and palpitations.
+While many adrenal tumors don’t cause symptoms, some release excess hormones that may lead to symptoms such as high blood pressure, facial flushing, weight gain, headaches and palpitations.

 Adrenal Tumors: Why Choose Johns Hopkins